Zuvann/NOIA-Stake-Rank/README.md

 3).
 Place file in same directory as python file and run the python file.

 4).
 Data is then outputted into the output CSV file which can then be sorted in excel by rank.

+NOTE: This project requires the requests and web3 python modules.